tdmuftuoglu/Daily-Precipitation-Model-ML/README.md

 A comparative analysis of machine learning models for daily precipitation forecasting.

 This repository contains the code for the paper "A Comprehensive Comparative Analysis of Machine Learning Models for Daily Precipitation Forecasting Using Satellite-Based Meteorological Data"

+If you use this code in your research, please cite the original paper.